ENGAGEMENT. EMPOWERMENT. EQUITY.

 - Accessories include a charger and a case.

-For a high school student to proceed with the Everyone:1 program, a parent/guardian must fill out either the paper consent form found in the handbook or go to the online form within the parent cloud.
+For a high school student or an 8th grade student to proceed with the Everyone:1 program, a parent/guardian must fill out either the paper consent form found in the handbook or go to the online form within the parent cloud.
+Search for the tile using the term "everyone."
 This form must be completed in order for the student to be assigned a Chromebook to be taken home.

 Campus Support Center